 - Decrypt traffic based on rules specified in policies.
 Exceptions can be configured to allow or block specific data traffic or applications.

-Features and Benefits of SSL Decryption
+Features and Benefits of SSL/TLS Decryption

 - Blocks malware attacks and provides better security against SSL Sniffing